benjaminsampica/benjaminsampicaStatic/content/post/specification/index.md

 By keeping it separate, we can chain business rules together and reuse them so as to maintain DRYness.
 As always though use common sense when choosing whether or not to apply a pattern.
 Don't contract _pattern fever_!

 You can take this pattern and do some very powerful things with it.
-I've found myself writing methods against a repository that had certain parameters but ultimately was against the same repository.
+I've found myself writing methods extracting data from a repository but ultimately there was little difference between methods.
+I've also found myself doing the same but having _god_ methods.
 Consider the following:

 ```
 // Without specification pattern